 - Topics: Selected topics with word weights.

-- All Topics: Topic weights by tokens.
+- All Topics: Token weights per topic.

 Topic Modelling discovers abstract topics in a corpus based on clusters of words found in each document and their respective frequency.
 A document typically contains multiple topics in different proportions, thus the widget also reports on the topic weight per document.

 The widget wraps gensim’s topic models (LSI, LDA, HDP).

 The first, LSI, can return both positive and negative words (words that are in a topic and those that aren’t) and concurrently topic weights, that can be positive or negative.
 As stated by the main gensim’s developer, Radim Řehůřek: “LSI topics are not supposed to make sense; since LSI allows negative numbers, it boils down to delicate cancellations between topics and there’s no straightforward way to interpret a topic.”